adammansson/chess-engine/README.md

 # chess-engine
-An attempt at writting a chess engine in Scala
+An attempt at writting a chess engine in Scala.